-Unlike the first two sites, we’d to verify our age to enter the site.
+Unlike the first 2 sites, we’d to verify our age to enter the site.
 This is standard practice for alcohol manufacturers.
 They want to make sure they don’t promote alcohol to minors.

 Except of course, minors can just lie about their age.
 There’s no way to check the actual age of people viewing the site.
-We know the legal folks like to include this to protect the company, but it adds an annoying extra click for the vast majority of legitimate overage customers. (though it does give the site some insight into the ages of those customers, assuming they don’t lie).
+We know the legal folks like to include this to protect the company, but it adds an annoying extra click for the vast majority of legitimate over-age customers. (though it gives them some insight into the ages of those customers, assuming they don’t lie).

 Bundaberg - where am I?

-Still, there was lots of clear Bundaberg branding in terms of logos, colours and products, so we definitely knew where we were.
+Still, there was lots of clear Bundaberg branding in terms of logos, colours and products.
+We definitely knew where we were.